gowebUSA/MyPortfolio/project/program-management/w-maf/readme.md

 # Aviation Maintenance Management

 ## White Maintenance Action Forms (W-MAF)
-This project is a contingency process used by aviation production controllers to easly manage workloads in Microsoft Excel.
+This project is a contingency process used by aviation production controllers to easily manage workloads in Microsoft Excel.

 ### Table Of Contents
 1. Workload (WL) tab